Addressing the gas kinetics Boltzmann equation with branching-path statistics

-where $\ff_\texte{BKW} (\cc;0)$ is given by Eq.~\eqref{eq:bkw-max-disequilibrium}.
+where $\ff_\indic{BKW} (\cc;0)$ is given by Eq.~\eqref{eq:bkw-max-disequilibrium}.

-Sampling a collision date $t'$ using the raised collision frequency $\frec$ given in Eq.~\eqref{eq:mix-the-raised-frequency} can be tricky: we \SupprANDY{have}\ANDY{need} to apply the Beer extinction law to the gas density described in Eq.~\eqref{eq:ht-moments}, along an elliptic ballistic trajectory\dots To achieve this, we use $\frec$ as the true extinction in an internal Null Collision Algorithm.
-This NCA uses as a raised collision frequency the global maximum of $\frec$ defined in Eq.~\eqref{eq:mix-the-raised-frequency}, reached in the cent\SupprANDY{er}\ANDY{re} of the gas cloud at its maximum contraction.
-We denote it $\frecc$, and it equals:
+Sampling a collision time $t'$ using the raised collision frequency $\frec$ given in Eq.~\eqref{eq:mix-the-raised-frequency} can be tricky: it requires one to apply the Beer extinction law to the gas density described in Eq.~\eqref{eq:ht-moments}, along an elliptic ballistic trajectory.
+To achieve this, we use $\frec$ as the ``true'' extinction frequency in an internal NCA, which in turn uses, as its own raised collision frequency, $\frecc$ defined by